 The Committee may also, in certain circumstances, require evidence to be given in court.
 The Committee is entitled to seek expert assistance in oversight activities when deemed appropriate.

-In the Oversight Act there is also a penal provisionand persons that do not facilitate for the EOS Committee’s oversight in a manner that they have a legal obligation to do, can be sentenced to fines and maximum one year in prison.
+In the Oversight Act there is also a penal provision and persons that do not facilitate for the EOS Committee’s oversight in a manner that they have a legal obligation to do, can be sentenced to fines and maximum one year in prison.

 A central aspect of the Committee's oversight activities is carrying out inspections.
 The Committee shall inspect the headquarters of the PST at least twice a year, the NSM twice a year, the NIS twice a year, the FSA twice a year, the Norwegian Special Operation Forces once a year and the Army Intelligence battalion once a year.
 In addition, the local units of the services shall also be inspected regularly.
-The committee shall also inspect police bodies and other bodies and other institutions that assist the PST (Police Security Service).
+The committee shall inspect police bodies and other bodies and other institutions that assist the PST (Police Security Service) as well.
 This includes private enterprises.

 Other services may also be inspected, when it is relevant to the Committees area of oversight.
 The Committee inspects the Civil Security Clearance Authority yearly.